ibm-cloud-docs/log-analysis/agent/logdna_agent.md

 Depending on the tag that you use, you must consider upgrading the logging agent image in your DevOps maintenance plan, to resolve vulnerabilities and apply agent enhancements and agent bug fixes.
 For example:
 - In a development environment, you can use a tag `X` and let auto-updates happen as new minor versions are released.
-- In a staging environment, you migth consider using a tag `X.Y` so auto-updates happen when a new patch is released.
+- In a staging environment, you might consider using a tag `X.Y` so auto-updates happen when a new patch is released.
 - In a production environment, you can use the tag `X.Y.Z` so that auto-updates happen when a new vulnerability fix is released.
 - For highly regulated environments, you should use the tag `X.Y.Z-<date>.[hash]`.
 Notice that you will have to check periodically for vulnerability fixes, patches, and minor version releases to keep the agent free of issues.

-The logging Aaent auto-updates happen when you restart the logging pod.
+The logging agent auto-updates happen when you restart the logging pod.
 It is your responsibility to restart the pods periodically in order for agent updates to occur within the scope specified by the tag.
 {: important}